timetopet/2021-05-Interview-Project/readme.md

 # Installation

-1. Create a new **private** repository from your personal Github account.
+1. Create a new **private** repository in your personal Github account `ttp-interview-submission`.
-2. `git clone` this new empty project to your local machine.
+2. `git clone` the empty `ttp-interview-submission` project to your local machine.
-3. Download this project and unzip to the new repository your created.
+3. [Download this project](https://github.com/timetopet/2021-05-Interview-Project/archive/refs/heads/master.zip) and unzip to the project directory created during the clone operation.
 4. **Important** Make an initial commit with the unzipped files.
 2. From the command line run 'composer install'.
 This will take 5-10 minutes depending your internet connection and computer.
-3. Start the local server `php artisan serve` and open http://localhost:8000 in your browser.
+3. Start the local server `php artisan serve` and open http://localhost:8000/widgets in your browser.

 To help we've already created a migration and setup a SQLite database in app/database/database.sqlite.
 You should not need to manage the databse schema or make any adjustments to it.
-Simple insert new data and read from it.
+You should be able to use Eloquent to insert, read and update.

-In addition we've setup the initial route in `routes.php` and created a `WidgetController.php`.
+In addition we've setup the initial `./widgets` route in `routes.php` and created a `WidgetController.php` to get you started.

 # Expectations